GerardB1/GerardB1/README.md

 - 👋 Hi, I’m @GerardB1
 - 👀 I’m interested in learning java and blockchain and crypto
 - 🌱 I’m currently learning java and javascript
-- 💞️ I’m looking to collaborate on blockchain projects
+- 💞️ I’m looking to collaborate on blockchain projects or something else
 - 📫 How to reach me, you can find me on twitter: @gerardborn1

 <!---